MotusWTS/motusClient/inst/doc/upstream_api.md

-# The motus R package upstream API #
+# The motusClient R package upstream API #

-The motus R package maintains your copy of a tag detection database.
-The database is built from data provided by a server, typically at motus.org This document describes the API calls required by the motus package; i.e. what requests must a server respond to if it is to work with this package.
+The motusClient R package maintains your copy of a tag detection database.
+The database is built from data provided by a server, typically at motus.org   This document describes the API calls required by the motusClient package; i.e. what requests must a server respond to if it is to work with this package.

 ## API summary ##